-CMS thanks you for considering to lead a CMS mushroom foray.
-Presented below is information to inform you about our registration processes and guidelines for leading a CMS foray.
+CMS thanks you for considering to Lead or Co-Lead a CMS mushroom foray.
+Presented below is information about our requirements and processes for leading a CMS foray.

 Foray Leader Requirements

 You do not need to be a Mycologist or an expert at identifying all types of mushrooms in order to lead a foray.
 Anyone who has been out mushroom hunting on their own for a few years is probably well qualified.

 - Experience with foraging for mushrooms – on your own or with a group.

 - Ability to communicate instructions to a group (instructions including a sample script will be provided).

 - Previous experience with co-leading a CMS foray is preferred.

 - Ability to identify the specific mushrooms the foray is targeting is helpful – If you prefer, we can recruit someone to act as the Expert ID for your foray.

 CMS will provide all of the pre-trip publicity and registration.
 We will also assist you with choosing a location for your foray.
 We will just need you to provide a short bio of your foray experience and a picture of yourself, preferably with a mushroom in hand.
 We will also ask you a few simple questions like these: